Kong/galileo-agent-spec/README.md

 - Connect to `tcp://socket.analytics.mashape.com:5500` in PUSH mode
 - Send ALFs automatically on the socket as they arrive
 - Listen to the flush event.
-If an ALF cannot be flushed within 20 seconds, the socket must be destroyed and a new one created.
-Don't lose any ALFs in the process.
+If an ALF cannot be flushed within 5 seconds, then the ALF is put in a array/list called 'buffer'.
+Every ALF needs its own individual timeout.
+- Set a background timer/interval that executes a function every 5 seconds.
+That function checks the buffer length.
+If it's greater than 0, the ZMQ socket is destroyed and replaced with a new one.
+Then the buffer is emptied into the new socket.
+Don't forget that every ALF still needs its own 5-second timeout to check if it has been flushed successfully.

 ### HTTP